mcgizzle/Distributed-File-System/README.md

 This is the overarching repo for the the system.
 Each folder will contain a piece of the systems functionality.
 The aim is for the system to exhibit the below functionality:

  * Distributed Transparent File Access
-    * Currently under construction
+    * Under construction: Progress 70%

  * Directory Service
-    * Initial construction began
+    * Under construction: Progress 60%

  * Replication
-    * Not started
+    * Under Construction: Progress 80%

  * Security
     * Not started